KeepCreatingOnline/adams-blog/posts/2023-05-23_disable-laptop-lid-action-for-proxmox.md

 - Ensure you have administrative privileges to make these changes.
 - It's always good practice to back up important configuration files before making modifications.

 Feel free to follow these steps to configure your Proxmox server to ignore the laptop lid action.
-Let me know if you need any more help!

 > *Adam Malin*
 >